Raviv-Herrera/Roundabout-Traffic-Analysis-from-a-drone/README.md

 Classical Optical-Flow object tracking for vehicles within a roundabout from a drone bird eye view.

 ## Description
-The aim of the project is to take an original Video taken by a drone and generate a final result which shows the current vehicles inside the roundabout and track them.
+The aim of the project is to take an original video taken by a drone and generate a final result which shows the current vehicles inside the roundabout and track them.
 For that purpose we need to stabilize the drone's video, track the vehicles inside and then some interesting statistic inferences can be made.

 Note <!> - This project is a 100% pure classical Computer Vision and No Deep Learning techniques were invlolved.